oser520/zoor/README.md

   * [googletest][2]
   * [python][3]

+## Developmnet Environment

+I use [Debian][9], and that's what I'm using as my develoment environment.
+Anything I say about building or compiling is thus only applicable to an operating system environment similar to mine; however, if you have a compliant C++11 compiler, and a recent version of *make*, then you should be able to build the unit tests without too much fiddling.

 ## Short Term Goals

 * [ ] *Board Logic* The board logic is for the most part complete, but I'm not